jeffmancilla/jeffmancilla.github.io/src/data/about.md

-Philippines > California > Texas

-I love to build experiences with efficient UI and scalability in mind.
+> I love building experiences with efficient UI and scalability in mind.

-Previously in the higher education space with over ten years of experience in ServiceNow development, building web content, ensuring web accessibility, IT service management and system administration.
+Through over a decade of previously experience in the higher education space, I've had the privilege of delivering many products and services:
+- **CMDB**, IT **service catalog** and **asset management** through **ServiceNow** platform development
+- **building websites** and maintaining web content while ensuring **web accessibility**
+- **system administration**, **DevOps**, and leading technical pieces of *campus-wide initiatives*
+- **IT service management**, running a service desk and *mentoring student employees*

+I *love **video games***, and used to play them competitively.
+[You'll find me for a split second](https://www.youtube.com/watch?v=IUIEkRsuVDg&t=2635s) in a Street Fighter tournament documentary!
+I'm pretty washed now, but I'm always up for playing multiplayer games - versus or co-op!
+I just can't do all-day practice lab sessions like FGC folks used to (and still do).

 I'm a serial hobbyist!
 Here's some of the things I do on the side:
-- cooking: i love learning about specific skills: bread, pizza, pasta, demi-glace, and getting a great sear on meat with a tender and juicy doneness in the center. i like to peep the escoffier bible from time to time for ideas.
+- **cooking**: i love learning about specific skills: bread, pizza, pasta, demi-glace, and getting a great sear on meat with a tender and juicy doneness in the center. i like to peep the escoffier bible from time to time for ideas.
-- coffee: San Francisco spoiled me with coffee.
+- **coffee**: San Francisco spoiled me with coffee.
 I love Verve, Andytown, Ritual and Sightglass to name a few.
 If you have recommendations around medium roast coffee that's roasted in Texas, I'd love to hear about it!
-- internet of things: it all started with getting a Logitech Harmony Hub and pairing all of my Hue lights and IR-controlled devices for automation and with IFTTT.
-Lately, I've been playing around with home security via Home Assistant on a RPi4, but things got slow pretty fast.
-I'll be looking into Proxmox and maybe Docker on LXCs in the near future.
+- **internet of things**: it all started with smart lights and consolidating IR-controlled devices with a Harmony Hub.
+Lately, it's been home security via Home Assistant on a Raspberry Pi4, but resources got tight pretty fast.
+I'll be looking into moving to Proxmox and maybe Docker on LXCs in the near future.
-- tinkering: i've built arcade sticks, gaming PCs, headphone amplifiers, you name it.
+- **tinkering**: i've built arcade sticks, gaming PCs, headphone amplifiers, custom maps in video games and pretty much anything moddable
-- motorcycles: i love to ride, and i deeply miss all-season riding in California. sadly, my tinkering makes it over to my bikes and i end up not having a bike to ride for long periods of time -_-
+- **motorcycles**: i love to ride, and i deeply miss all-season riding in California. sadly, my tinkering makes it over to the bikes, and they end up in pieces about half of the time -_-

-I used to play video games competitively.
-[I appear for a split second](https://www.youtube.com/watch?v=IUIEkRsuVDg&t=2635s)(at the 44 minute mark) in a Street Fighter documentary.
-I'm washed now, but I'm always up for playing fighting games with others!
-I just can't do the 8 hour lab sessions like FGC folks used to (and still do).